-In Denmark, after 12 weeks of pregnancy, Danish law provides flexible exceptions for physical and mental health, taking into account the burden on the pregnant person, and referencing social and economic factors (including the pregnant person's interests, household, age, occupation, housing, and income).23
+In Denmark, after 12 weeks of pregnancy, Danish law provides flexible exceptions for physical and mental health, taking into account the burden on the pregnant person, and referencing social and economic factors (including the pregnant person's interests, household, age, occupation, housing, and income).

-- In France, after 16 weeks of pregnancy, French law permits abortion at any point of the pregnancy if (a) pursuit of said pregnancy severely endangers the woman's health (secondary sources confirm that this category includes both physical and mental health), or if (b) there is a high probability that the newborn will suffer from a particularly severe and incurable condition ("termination of pregnancy for medical cause").24 - > In Great Britain, pregnant people can access abortion until 24 weeks of pregnancy if continuation of the pregnancy involves risk "of injury to physical or mental health" of the patient or any of her existing children, and after 24 weeks in certain circumstances; abortion care in Great Britain is offered as part of the National Health Service's broader reproductive healthcare coverage (along with contraceptive access).25 - In Switzerland, abortion is permitted on request up to 12 weeks gestation.
-After 12 weeks, abortion is permitted in cases where the life or physical or mental health of the pregnant person is at risk.
-The law states that abortion is permitted where, "in the judgment of a physician, [abortion is] necessary in order to be able to prevent the pregnant woman from sustaining serious physical injury or serious psychological distress.
-The risk must be greater the more advanced the pregnancy is." [unofficial English translation]26
+- > In France, after 16 weeks of pregnancy, French law permits abortion at any point of the pregnancy if (a) pursuit of said pregnancy severely endangers the woman's health (secondary sources confirm that this category includes both physical and mental health), or if (b) there is a high probability that the newborn will suffer from a particularly severe and incurable condition ("termination of pregnancy for medical cause"). - > In Great Britain, pregnant people can access abortion until 24 weeks of pregnancy if continuation of the pregnancy involves risk "of injury to physical or mental health" of the patient or any of her existing children, and after 24 weeks in certain circumstances; abortion care in Great Britain is offered as part of the National Health Service's broader reproductive healthcare coverage (along with contraceptive access). - > In Germany, the law specifically identifies the pregnant woman as the person who can determine whether her circumstances meet the grounds for an abortion between 12 22 weeks.
+Abortion is permitted on request up to 12 weeks gestation, but between 12 22 weeks gestation, abortion is permitted